Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 Phase 3 (Days 61–90): Incentive Framework (optimize conversion)

-The protocol removes hope.
-You’re not waiting for referrals—you’re systematically generating them at predictable touchpoints with clear criteria and easy mechanisms.
+The protocol removes hope from your acquisition.
+You’re no longer waiting for referrals—you’re systematically generating them at predictable touchpoints, with clear criteria and simple mechanisms for clients to use.

 Here’s the complete execution breakdown with exact steps, touchpoint timing, and referral mechanics.